jonnylee777/Optimal-ish-2048/README.md

   <img src="docs/figures/progression.png" alt="Mean score of every agent version" width="100%">
 </picture>

-The hand-written rows search exhaustively while the learned rows prune unlikely branches, so the two groups are not strictly interchangeable — the hand-written agents received slightly more search per move, meaning the gap understates rather than flatters the learned networks.
+Note: The hand-written rows search exhaustively through all possible branches of the search tree, while the learned rows prune unlikely branches, so the two groups are not strictly interchangeable — the hand-written agents received slightly more search per move, meaning the gap understates rather than flatters the learned networks.